Posted by: Manhattan LASIK Center

 Have you wished you could have Lasik eye surgery because your glasses give you headaches, but you are too afraid to let someone mess with your eyes?
 You are not alone.
 Many people fear Lasik because they do not know what happens.
 The actual surgery only takes ten or fifteen minutes, and then it is over.
 The longest part of the process is going through your medical and prescription history and taking measurements of the eye.
 Lasik surgery is nothing to be afraid of.
 In fact, most people say that they wonder why it took them so long to have the procedure done because they are extremely satisfied with the results.

-Another reason that Lasik eye surgery is scary for people is because they think it will hurt, but this is not true.
+Another reason that Lasik eye surgery is scary for people is that they think it will hurt, but this is not true.
 The surgeon places numbing drops in the eyes before the surgery to make sure you never feel anything.
 Lasik can cause some mild discomfort, but most people never have any symptoms after surgery and often see better within the first 24 to 48 hours.

 Lasik surgery is a very common procedure.
 Hundreds of thousands of people have successful Lasik treatment each and every year.
 The surgery has been in practice since it was introduced in the United States in 1989.
 Lasik has between a one and five percent complication rate making it one of the safest surgical procedures out there.
 Most people talk to their friends and family to see what they think and if they know a good surgeon.
 Often, it is helpful to talk to your ophthalmologist to find out their concerns and whom they recommend.
 They can also help you answer any questions that you have and help you alleviate your fears.
 Chances are, you will also find you wish you had done it sooner!

 - Term: Ophthalmologist

 - Term: LASIK